 The robbed-bit signaling technique is used in D4 channel banks to convey signaling information.
-The eighth (least significant) bit of each of the 24 8-bit time slots is "robbed" every sixth frame to convey voice-related signaling information such as on-hook, off-hook, etc., for each channel.
+The eighth (least significant) bit of each of the 24 8-bit time slots is "robbed" every sixth frame to convey voice-related signaling information such as on-hook, and off-hook, for each channel.